 A: After earning a healthcare management degree online, you can prepare to take the next steps toward starting a career in the healthcare industry.
 Many graduates begin in entry-level roles from patient services representatives working in medical offices to nursing home administrators.

 Q: How much can you make with an associate degree in healthcare administration?

-Q: How long does it take to earn an associate degree in healthcare management?
+Q: How long does it take to earn a health care management associate degree?

 A: Traditional associate degree programs can take two years to complete.
-However, Penn Foster's Health Care Management Associates Degree is self-paced, meaning you can work at the speed that best fits your needs.
+Penn Foster's Health Care Management degree online is self-paced, meaning you can work at the speed that best fits your needs.
 On average, students complete the program in 16-24 months.